MrRobot2025/socialspace/README.md

-# SocialSpace
+# 🌐 SocialSpace

-SocialSpace is a social media platform built using the MERN stack.
+**SocialSpace** is a social media platform built using the MERN stack.
 It provides users with a platform to connect, share updates, and interact with friends and family.

 ## Table of Contents